kjenney/kjenney/README.md

 ### I'm Ken Jenney 👋

-A Cloud Platform Engineer @ Veracode.
+A Cloud Platform Engineering Manager @ Veracode.
 Interested in Cloud Native, Cloud Computing, and IoT.

 - 🔭  I’m currently working with Kubernetes (K8S), AWS Cloud, AWS CodePipeline, and ArgoCD.
 - 🌱  Currently living the dream
 - 👯  Looking to collaborate on Kubernetes & Istio related opens source projects
+- 💬  Ask me about using AI and ML to improve enterprise workflows

 <!--
 **kjenney/kjenney** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.